minhtran241/tcp-socket-chat/README.md

 ## License

-This project is created for educational purposes as part of a programming assignment at Grand Valley State University.
+This project was created for educational purposes as part of a programming assignment at Grand Valley State University.